Agenda is a GTD app for tracking your meetings and their notes. It combines note-taking and planning in one app.

 - Share exports your section to other apps.

-- Save as Template create templates for meetings, lectures or any note format you use often.
+- Save as Template creates templates for meetings, lectures or any note format you use often.
 It is better than duplicating notes.
 You can add notes to your template, and then some placeholders.
-These are like rules for your template to follow when you create new notes.
-Place holders include:
+These are rules for your template to follow when you create new notes.
+Placeholders include:

 - Current Date

 - Shared Content

 - Show info gives you details about the notes you’re writing: Statistics, Reading Time and Created At.